IBM/zopeneditor-about/README.md

 # License

 - The license for the [IBM Z Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor), [IBM RSE API Plugin for Zowe CLI](https://www.npmjs.com/package/@ibm/rse-api-for-zowe-cli) that get attached to release items in this repository, as well as our [ZAPP nodejs library](https://www.npmjs.com/package/@ibm/zapp-core) can be found in the [product-licenses](./product-licenses/) folder in this repository.
 You can use this repository to file issues for the IBM Z Open Editor as well.
-- The files managed in this repository contain files for presenting the <https://ibm.github.io/zopeneditor-about/> Web site as well as the samples that can be found in these folders (except for the folder `product-licenses` and the attachments of our release items) that are used for tutorials.
+- The files managed in this repository contain files for presenting the <https://ibm.github.io/zopeneditor-about/> Web site, issues, discussion items, as well as the samples that can be found in these folders (except for the folder `product-licenses` and the attachments of our release items) that are used for tutorials.
 The license for these files you can find in the file [LICENSE](./LICENSE).

 # IBM Z® Open Editor